Experience Louisiana's Culinary Trails

 Head out along any one of Louisiana’s Culinary Trails to savor a magical blend of Cajun, creole and southern cooking.
 Start your day with shrimp and grits for breakfast, or make new friends eating southern fried chicken at a popular lunch counter or a Sunday “soul brunch.”
 Along the culinary trails, encounter friendly locals, tour iconic food purveyors such as Avery Island’s Tabasco factory, take part in seasonal food events or take your pick of the many roadside joints promising the best boudin and cracklins in the land.

-A savory sampling of dishes along the Louisiana Culinary Trails
+Buckle up for a savory sampling of dishes along the Louisiana Culinary Trails.
+Don't forget to pack stretchy pants.

-Appetizer: Lake Charles serves up out-of-this-world seafood.
-One of the best dishes is the Galactic Crab Dip at Luna Bar and Grill—dip warm, homemade tortillas into fresh crabmeat au gratin.
+Seafood Sensation Appetizer: Lake Charles serves up out-of-this-world seafood.
+For starters, you can't go wrong the Galactic Crab Dip at Luna Bar and Grill—dip warm, homemade tortillas into fresh crabmeat au gratin.